Zero-energy Quantum Many-Body Scar under Emergent Chiral Symmetry and Pseudo Hilbert Space Fragmentation: The phenomenology of the zero-energy QMBS

-At last, we note that the different scarred dynamics for even and odd $N$ can still be captured by the full Hamiltonian~\eqref{Eq.Ham} at large but finite $U$ and $g$.
-In Fig.~\ref{Fig_full_eff}, we compare the fidelity dynamics governed by the effective Hamiltonian~\eqref{Eq.Hameff_fres} and the full Hamiltonian~\eqref{Eq.Ham} at $U/g=2$, $g/\omega=1$, $u=0.5$ and different values of $g$.
-For $L=16$, the fidelity $F(k)$ for the full model oscillates around $P_{0,\mathrm{tp}}^2$ and well matches that for the effective model up to driving cycles $k\sim 10^{1.5}g$ when $g\gtrsim15$.
-For $L=18$, the fidelity shows coherent revivals and is well consistent with that for the effective model when $g\gtrsim15$.
+At last, we note that the dependence of the scarred dynamics on the particle odevity can still be probed by the full Hamiltonian~\eqref{Eq.Ham} at large but finite $U$ and $g$ through measruring local observables.
+Hamiltonian~\eqref{Eq.Ham} can be simulated by insulating two-component bosonic atoms trapped in a one-dimensional tilted optical lattice~\cite{Liu2020}.
+In Fig.~\ref{Fig_full_eff}, we compare the evolution of the density $\langle \hat n_{L/2}\rangle(k)$ governed by the full Hamiltonian~\eqref{Eq.Ham} for $L=16$ and $L=18$, at $U/g=2$, $g/\omega=1$, $u=0.5$ and different values of $g$.
+For $L=16$, the density $\langle \hat n_{L/2}\rangle(k)$ oscillates around a fixed value and well mathches that for the the effective model up to driving cycles $k\sim10^{1.5}g$ when $g\gtrsim15$.
+When $k\gtrsim 10^{1.5}g$, the density starts to decay to the thermal value 0.5 due to higher order perturbation processes.
+For $L=18$, the density shows decaying coherent oscillation and is well consistent with that for the effective model when $g\gtrsim15$.
+These mean that the unusual scarred dynamics can be distinguished from the typical scarred dynamics for a range of driving cycles $\sim 10^{1.5}g$ when $g\gtrsim15$.